Dasharo/docs/docs/unified-test-documentation/dasharo-performance/406-custom-fan-curve.md

 Values `expected_speed` and `actual_speed` are strongly similar.
 This means that the fan control is set correctly.

-## CFC002.001 Custom fan curve performance profile measure (Ubuntu 22.04)
+## CFC002.001 Custom fan curve performance profile measure (Ubuntu)

 **Test description**